wieslawsoltes/AvaloniaBook/Chapters/Chapter04.md

 Important logging points:
 - `AppBuilder.LogToTrace()` uses Avalonia's logging infrastructure (see [`src/Avalonia.Base/Logging`](https://github.com/AvaloniaUI/Avalonia/tree/master/src/Avalonia.Base/Logging)).
 For production apps, plug in `Serilog`, `Microsoft.Extensions.Logging`, or your preferred provider.
-- Subscribe to `AppDomain.CurrentDomain.UnhandledException` and `TaskScheduler.UnobservedTaskException` inside `Main` to catch fatal issues before the dispatcher tears down.
+- Subscribe to `AppDomain.CurrentDomain.UnhandledException`, `TaskScheduler.UnobservedTaskException`, and `Dispatcher.UIThread.UnhandledException` to capture failures before they tear down the dispatcher.
+- `IControlledApplicationLifetime` (`ApplicationLifetime`) exposes `Exit` and `Shutdown()` so you can close gracefully after logging or prompting the user.

 Example: